COS301-SE-2024/Smart-Inventory/documents/TestingPolicy.md

 ## Introduction

-In our development of an X clone we will utilise Deno for testing API endpoints and Cypress for unit testing, component testing, and end-to-end (E2E) testing.
+In our development of the Smart Inventory web app we will utilise Postman for testing API endpoints and Cypress for unit/component testing, and end-to-end (E2E) testing.

 ## Types of Tests